sailfishos/docs.sailfishos.org/Tools/Platform_SDK/Building_Packages/README.md

 $ sdk-assistant list
 SailfishOS-4.4.0.58
 ├─SailfishOS-4.4.0.58-aarch64
-│ └─SailfishOS-4.4.0.58-aarch64.default  (snapshot)
 ├─SailfishOS-4.4.0.58-armv7hl
-│ └─SailfishOS-4.4.0.58-armv7hl.default  (snapshot)
 └─SailfishOS-4.4.0.58-i486
-  └─SailfishOS-4.4.0.58-i486.default  (snapshot)
 ```

 Each build target lets you build software for a specific operating system version running on a specific hardware.
 Each target is listed under one tooling supporting the given OS version.
-Under each build target are listed existing snapshots of the target.
 So, in our example, we have installed one tooling (SailfishOS-4.4.0.58) and three targets for it (aarch64, armv7hl and i486).
-Each target has one snapshot (default).

 ## Selecting build target